 Smoking exacts a terrible toll in lives and health and carries a severe economic price tag.
-The prevalence of smoking in Virginia is close to the national average.
+The prevalence of smoking in Virginia matches the national average.

 Why is This Important?

 Smoking harms every organ of the body and can result in a number of serious health problems, including cancer, cardiovascular disease, reproductive troubles, and increased infant mortality.
 It is also a cause of Type 2 diabietes, as well as a leading contributor to poor overall health.
 According to a 2014 report from the Centers for Disease Control and Prevention (CDC), nearly 500,000 American adults will die prematurely because of smoking this year alone.
 Annually, the total economic costs due to tobacco are over $289 billion.